maninc/trinitylake/docs/format/definitions/view.md

 # View

-A view is a transformation applied to tabular objects.
+A view is a [tabular object](./overview.md#traits) that represents a transformation applied to a set of tabular objects.
-A tabular object is a structured data representation with named columns and rows.
-Tables and views are tabular objects in TrinityLake.

 ## Object Definition Schema